MicrosoftDocs/PowerShell-Docs/reference/4.0/PSWorkflow/New-PSWorkflowSession.md

 To use an IP address in the value of the **ComputerName** parameter, the command must include the Credential parameter.
 Also, the computer must be configured for HTTPS transport or the IP address of the remote computer must be included in the WinRM TrustedHosts list on the local computer.
-For instructions for adding a computer name to the TrustedHosts list, see "How to Add  a Computer to the Trusted Host List" in about_Remote_Troubleshooting (http://go.microsoft.com/fwlink/?LinkID=135188).
+For instructions for adding a computer name to the TrustedHosts list, see "How to Add  a Computer to the Trusted Host List" in [about_Remote_Troubleshooting](../Microsoft.PowerShell.Core/About/about_Remote_Troubleshooting.md).

 ```yaml
 Type: String[]